SenkaWolf/FiveM_Standalone-RP-Chat-Command-Basic-Pack/README.md

 - /emotes - Lists Supported Emotes
 - /emote [name] - Does The Specified Emote
 - /point - Points
+- /crouch - Puts Your Character In A Crouch Position When Moving

 ### Vehicle Commands
 - /hood - Opens Vehicle Hood/Bonnet